Cosmic Egg Creation

 Creation Myth Symbols

-Research shows that in many cosmogenic myths, creation emerges from chaos transformed into order by the godly powers that intervene to form life.
+Research shows that many cosmogenic myths describe that creation emerges from chaos transformed into order by the godly powers that intervene to form life.
 Although not stated, the creation in these myths occurs with the fusion of life’s main elements: wind, earth, and water, all vital ingredients needed to sustain life.
 Before creation initiated chaos ruled the world and after the intervention of the natural forces, an order formed that created the world.
 The Bible describes the conditions prior to creation, Genesis 1-2:…” darkness was over the deep, and the God Wind was hovering over the face of waters“.
 Darkness means the lower world and wind belongs to the upper world.
 In this passage, creation occurs when the upper and lower forces, or gods, intertwined.
 A similar idea appears in Sumer’s epic story, Enuma Elish: “…When in the height heaven was not named, And the earth beneath did not yet bear a name, And the primeval Apsu, who begat them, And chaos, Tiamat, the mother of them both,- Their waters were mingled together...”.
 A Canaanite creation echo the same idea: “First was the upper air and lower air, these two were the first and from them, God World (Olamos) was created, he was the limit of reason”.

 Creation Rock Art deciphering